 An important consequence to keep in mind if your organisation has high levels of retrospective purchase orders is the loss of compliance within the organisation’s buying process, this can leave the organisation more prone to fraudulent purchases and vulnerable to risk.

 Initially, before deciding to move forward with a supplier, payment terms need to be taken into consideration.
-Many industries are different and have distinctive rules or needs in terms of payment contracts.
+Many industries have different needs and distinctive rules in terms of payment contracts.
 Also, where you do business can have a major impact on payment terms.
-Maintenance of master data is an often-neglected task and supplier payment terms are no exception.
+Maintenance of master data is often a neglected task and supplier payment terms are no exception.
 We have seen large numbers of suppliers with very short or immediate payment terms.
 In one situation an organisation had placed 80m spend over 18 months on immediate terms.
-This significantly affected their cash flow and can impact operational borrowing costs.
+This significantly affected their cash flow and has negative implications for operational borrowing costs.

 Sometimes not all scenarios have been taken into consideration during the implementation stage and requisitioners who can’t buy this way may generate free-form POs.
 Analysis of this spend can be difficult as each order is unique.
 Items don’t fall within pre-defined categories and suppliers may not be contracted to provide these goods or services.
 If users are placing high volumes of spend this way, the impact to your business could be significant.

 You need to analyse the spending profile of free-form POs to enable you to change this behaviour.
 Identify commodities that have been omitted from your catalogue or punch-out facilities and widen the range of items available through these channels.

 POs can be sent to suppliers in a few ways, from free-format emails to formatted electronic POs.
 Failing to send electronic purchase orders to a destination that can process them automatically can create blockages in the purchasing process and can create higher risk of duplicate POs being issued.